Tatsuo Nomura

 Tatsuo Nomura (野村 達雄, Nomura Tatsuo) is a Japanese software developer.
 Born in China with partial Japanese descent, he moved to Japan as a child and studied computer science.
-He worked in the Google Maps development team before moving to Niantic Labs, where he directed the video game Pokémon Go.
+He worked in the Google Maps development team before moving to Niantic Labs, where he directed the augmented reality mobile game Pokémon Go.

 Early life and education

-Nomura was born in 1986 and grew up as Shi Lei (石磊 (Shí Lěi)) in a poor village in Heilongjiang of Northeastern China.
-His paternal grandmother was a Japanese who remained in China after the Second World War and married a Chinese man.
-At the age of nine, his family moved to Japan and Shi Lei settled in Nagano Prefecture, changing his name to Tatsuo Nomura.
+Nomura was born in 1986 and grew up as Shi Lei (石磊 (Shí Lěi)) in a poor village in Heilongjiang of Northeast China.
+His paternal grandmother was a Japanese who remained in China after World War II and married a Chinese man.
+At the age of nine, his family moved to Japan and he settled in Nagano Prefecture, changing his name to Tatsuo Nomura.
 He initially could not converse in Japanese.

 He studied computer engineering at Shinshu University and graduated in 2009.
 He continued his studies at the Tokyo Institute of Technology under the supervision of Satoshi Matsuoka.
-He wrote a paper on supercomputing which was well-received by American researchers and earned his master's degree in 2011.
+He wrote a paper on supercomputing which was well-received by American researchers, and he earned his master's degree in 2011.